mcass19/p2p-node-handshake/NOTES.md

 We are going to use the rust [bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) library, as it already provides the network messages types and serialization/deserialization capabilities out of the box.

-We are already seeing a growth path for the project, which is to move the specific bitcoin handshake to a separate module (inside a `p2p` folder), so we can extend the handshakes implementations with other protocols.
+We are already seeing a growth path for the project, since we can extend the handshakes implementations with other protocols, adding them below the `p2p` folder, and accounting for them in the `p2p` module.

-### Ability to pass multiple node address

-Since we have the logic for executing one handshake, it should not be a problem to allow passing multiple node address and process each handshake concurrently.
-Tokio makes this an easy task for us.

 ### Processing messages -> TO DO write